 The scenarios considered and assumptions made were:

 1. The size of the exposed population in each age category (di) was assumed to be a linear function of age with the ratio of the population in the youngest category to that in the oldest category being 1 (all age categories the same size), 5 or 50.
+This is not restrictive as when calculating the DSRs the order of the age groups is unimportant.
 The total exposed population was 190,000; an average of 10,000 in each category.
 An additional scenario assumed the sample population had the same age distribution as that of the European Standard Population.

 2. The age specific rates (θi) were assumed to be a linear function of age with the ratio of the rate (i.e. relative risk) in the oldest to that in the youngest being 1 (no association with age), 50, 500 or 5,000.
+This is not restrictive as when calculating the DSRs the order of the age groups is unimportant.

 3. The total expected number of events (diθi) that would occur across all age groups was specified as: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,25 and 100.